|MS in Criminal Justice||Child Advocacy Certificate|

 - Define the “new federalism” and appraise its effect on workers in the criminal justice system.

-Explain the history and development of law enforcement in the United States.
+- Explain the history and development of law enforcement in the United States, including the various eras of the policing profession and the associated societal changes that accompanied them.

 - Describe the various structures and organizational styles consistent with contemporary police departments.